InteractiveAdvertisingBureau/USPrivacy/CCPA/Data Deletion Request Handling.md

 ## registerDeletion

 This command registers a vendor-specific callback function at the API.
-When the publisher loads the vendor deletion script, it must execute `registerDeletion`.
+When the publisher loads the vendor deletion script, those scripts must execute `registerDeletion`.

-The `registerDeletion` command uses the following syntax:
+This command is an update to the existing `__uspapi` function with the following syntax:

 ```
 __usapi("registerDeletion", version, performDeletionFunction)
 ```

-Upon execution, the vendor is notified that the vendor's deletion script was loaded.
+Upon execution, the vendor script is registered to receive the signal sent by the call to `performDeletion`.

 ## performDeletion

-The publisher, or its CMP where applicable, calls this command on some user delete action to initiate the deletion process.
-The command communicates to vendors that a specified user has requested that their personal data be deleted.
+The publisher, or its CMP where applicable, calls this command based on some user delete action to initiate the deletion process.
+The command communicates to vendors that a specified user has requested that their personal data be deleted by calling the `performDeletionFunction` registered during the call to `registerDeletion`.

-This command is an update to existing  `__uspapi`.
-The `performDeletion` command uses the following syntax:
+This command is an update to the existing `__uspapi` function with the following syntax:

 ```
 __usapi("performDeletion", version, null, identifiers)